 Furthermore, two parallel mirrors will create an infinite series of images only if there is some “unmirrored” source image that is the cause of the mirrored images.
 The infinite series of mirrored images (caused by the mirrors) depends upon an original image (one not caused by the mirrors) for their existence.

 Thus, even an infinite number of insufficiencies does not equal sufficiency.
 Therefore, one cannot get a sufficient explanation for a being’s existence by postulating an infinite number of insufficient causes.

-Now, we will demonstrate that the uncaused being must be absolutely unrestricted and utterly simple.
+The uncaused being must be absolutely unrestricted and utterly simple:

-Here we want to put forth the principle of simplicity as espoused by the Greek philosophers like Thales who proposed water as the absolutely simple element from which all other matter is composed.
+Take how the principle of simplicity as espoused by Greek philosophers like Thales, who proposed water as the absolutely simple element from which all other matter is composed.
 For Thales, Parmenides, Plato, and Aristotle, the simpler a reality is, the fewer intrinsic and/or extrinsic boundaries it has.
 As we have just seen, boundaries exclude.
-Hence, greater simplicity means less intrinsic and extrinsic boundaries which entails less exclusion within itself and with other beings, which further entails greater possibility for interaction and interrelationship with other realities.
+Hence, greater simplicity means fewer intrinsic and extrinsic boundaries, which entails less exclusion within itself and with other beings, which further entails a greater possibility for interaction and interrelationship with other realities.